-Prof. Topper and Two Undergraduate Engineering Students Publish Nanoscience Research in ACS Journal
+Prof. Topper and Two Former Students Publish Nanoscience Research in ACS Journal

 In this work, nanoparticles that are known or suspected to be formed within polluted atmospheric conditions in various parts of the world were studied.
 A combination of Monte Carlo search algorithms and quantum mechanics calculations were used to predict the structures and stabilities.
 In addition to showing the nanoparticles form spontaneously at room temperature, they were also found to exhibit three different kinds of hydrogen bonds.
 Understanding hydrogen bonding is important because these kinds of bonds control the structure and functions of DNA, RNA, many proteins and even water.